Don't lose money in Columbus

 Source: Zillow

-livability score Columbus
+livability real estate map Columbus

 9) A local in Columbus could afford a house in about 3.9 years, which is reasonable